TheodorRene/blog/content/posts/top5-nvim-plugins.md

 description = ""
 showFullContent = false
 readingTime = true
-draft = true
+draft = false
 +++

-I finally finished my master thesis this June (will write a post on it someday), and I started in my first "real" job in August.
+I finally finished my master thesis June 2022 (will write a post on it someday), and I started in my first "real" job in August.
 The project that I was put on was a brand new Next.js project with typescript+tailwind+hasura(postgres).
 Initially I started using VScode(which seems to be turning into a default for javascript projects 🤷), but I was quickly hitting its limits on configurability.
-One Friday night i rewrote my neovim config into lua, and now I'm working on honing the config until I get the comfiest editing setup.
+One Friday night I rewrote my neovim config into lua, and now I'm working on honing the config until I get the comfiest editing setup.
 With this, quite laborious and long, process I have collected a few neat and nice plugins.
-Here is my list on great neovim plugins (mostly written in lua) out of my now 40ish installed [plugins]("https://github.com/TheodorRene/dotfiles/blob/master/nvim/lua/plugins.lua").
+Here is an unranked list on great neovim plugins (mostly written in lua) out of my now 40ish installed [plugins]("https://github.com/TheodorRene/dotfiles/blob/master/nvim/lua/plugins.lua").
 (I assume you have LSP set up so I will not highlight the basic plugins to get